conductor-oss/conductor/docs/intro/index.md

 2. **Servlet Container**: Tomcat, Jetty, or similar running JDK 1.8 or higher

 ## Run In-Memory Server
-Follow the steps below to quickly bring up a local Conductor instance backed by an in-memory database with a simple kitchen sink workflow that demonstrate all the capabilities of Conductor
+Follow the steps below to quickly bring up a local Conductor instance backed by an in-memory database with a simple kitchen sink workflow that demonstrate all the capabilities of Conductor.

+<font color='red'>In-Memory server is meant for a quick demonstration purpose and does not store the data on disk.
+All the data is lost once the server dies</font>

 **Checkout the source from github**